jillibus/PyBer_Analysis/README.md

 3. Rural cities stay pretty much in the 0 to $500 total fares.
 4. Suburban cities stay with in the $500 to $1500 total fares.
 5. Urban cities stay within the $1500 to $2500 total fares.

-Manager Omar - work with me to get the visualization correct

-rideshare data from January to early May 2019

-analyyze all the rideshare data  - create a compelling visualization for the CEO, V. Isualize

-V - is a former programmer, who started out at MathWorks, a co-founder of PyBer, and is known for being extremely fair, yet extremly demanding. analytical work needs to be comprehensive and correct.

-Your CEO will most likely ask why you chose the charts you did, so you'd better be prepared to answer.
-The best chart that can relay data over a period of time is a line chart, and when you want to compare 3 different 'types of data', like Type of city, Urban, Suburban and Rural, over a period of time in the Ride Share business this was the best option to present the data, in a clear and accurate fashion.

 ## Summary